 Project Type Not Listed?

-If your Section 106 project description does not fit within parameters listed above, you may provide the results of a site check for one mile from the centerpoint or centerline of your project area for consideration with the remainder of your Section 106 documentation.
+If your Section 106 project description does not fit within parameters listed above, you may provide the results of a site check for one mile from the center-point or centerline of your project area for consideration with the remainder of your Section 106 documentation.

 If you are the representative of a lead federal agency and would like to consult on your Area of Potential Effect prior to conducting your site check, or if you are unsure of your recommended buffer based on the project type list, please contact the Site Protection Team by emailing Nicole.Konkol@ky.gov.